ASingham/MMAN4020_T3_2022_Purple_House/README.md

 3. In your document manager on your local device, navigate to downloads, unzip the folder, and move the unzipped contents to the desired location.

-### Preparing AskSensor
+### Preparing AskSensors
-1. In a web browser, go to the [AskSensor website](https://asksensors.com/home.html) and login using the Purple House login details
+1. In a web browser, go to the [AskSensors website](https://asksensors.com/home.html) and login using the Purple House login details

-2. From the AskSensor home page, navigate to the Sensor devices page.
+2. From the AskSensors home page, navigate to the Sensor devices page.
 <img
   src="images/asksensor-homepage.jpg"
   alt="Alt text"